RumiaGIT/hate-speech-classification/README.md

                                   May contain parts only relevant within the school project's context.
-README.md:                        You're reading it. example.png:                      Example image to show utilization of the model. hate-speech-detection.html:       HTML version of the Jupyter Notebook file for easy access. hate-speech-detection.ipynb:      The finalized code for usage of the model and labelling of data.
+README.md:                        You're reading it. example.png:                      Example image to show utilization of the model. hate-speech-detection.ipynb:      The finalized code for usage of the model and labelling of data.
 ~~~